 Research Critique #2 (15% of final mark).
+Due Friday, Week 8.

+The purpose of the critique is for students to demonstrate comprehension of qualitative research concepts by critiquing one research study.
 The following article will be critiqued for the John Cahill case study.
-It can be found on reserve in the library.
+It may be found in the NURS 8000 Course Readings module and is also available on reserve in the library.